 You just purchased a brand new scope and you’re amped to try it out on your rifle.
 You take out your gun and remove your current scope, getting more excited by the moment.
 You’re just imagining how accurate every shot is going to be once your new scope is installed.

 But then, when you go to attach the new scope, something’s wrong.
 It doesn’t line up with the mounting system you have on your rifle.
 Now you must wait another week while the proper mount is shipped to you.

 It would be very convenient if rifle scopes had a universal fit, but that’s not the world we live in.
-Instead, you’ll have to match your scope to your mount, and with 11 different mounts that could possibly fit, there’s quite a few to choose from.
+Instead, you’ll have to match your scope to your mount, and with 11 different mounts that could possibly fit, there are quite a few to choose from.

 Robust and simple, one-piece mounts are a popular type of rifle mount.
 They eliminate the need for aligning the scope, which makes them very convenient since you can easily install it yourself and won’t have to worry about getting everything dialed in just right.
 But they’re a bit on the heavy side and may require a rail base.

 Smaller, lighter, and cheaper than one-piece mounts, scope rings have also been around longer.
 Two small rings attach to your rifle and hold the scope.
 They’re a little bit more difficult to attach, but they also allow more freedom.
 For instance, if you’re doing long-distance shooting, scope rings can be canted, and one-piece mounts can’t.

 The Weaver scope mount is the original scope mount for rifles.
 Before it was invented, scopes were drilled and attached directly to the rifle and you couldn’t easily change scopes.
 Today, it’s still one of the most popular and common types of rifle scope mounts.